 So what is a device driver?
 A device driver is a group of files within a computer that allow hardware devices to communicate with the computer’s operating system.
 In other words, drivers enable the transfer of digital information between the computer and device.

-This is an important primer: drivers are used to transfer digital data.
+This is an important primer: drivers transfer digital data.
 Microphones, by default, output analog signals.
-Which brings us to our next point.
+This brings us to our next point.

 What Is A Microphone?